pytorch/tutorials/advanced_source/python_extension_autoload.rst

             return
         import habana_frameworks.torch

-In ``habana_frameworks/torch/init.py``, We prevent circular imports by updating the state of the global variable:
+In ``habana_frameworks/torch/init.py``, we prevent circular imports by updating the state of the global variable:

 .. code-block:: python